Wet wood Rot

 An even base/ground coat should be applied and to the surface and left to dry.
 The basecoat colour selection is important as a red shade will reflect an enrich the gold colour where as a grey or blue tone will reflect a cool tone.

 An adhesion coat used to receive the gold leaf is traditionally known as Gold Size and can be either oil or water based although the latter is only suitable for interior use.
-The Gold Size should be left to dry for 10-20 minutes as it reaches the tack stage but this may vary depending on the surface and ambient temperature, therefore, should be checked at regular intervals.
+The Gold Size should be left for 10-30 minutes as it reaches the tack stage but this may vary depending on the surface and ambient temperature, therefore, should be checked at regular intervals.
 Once the tack stage has been reached the gold leaf should be applied with a gilders tip ( see gilders toolbox). when applying further leaves overlap the adjacent ones by approximately 2mm to ensure there are no gaps between the each applied leaf.
 Do not remove any surplus material until the Gold size has completely dried, normally 1-2 hours depending on temperature.
 For ornate mouldings apply the Gold leaf with a soft mop brush using a tapping/stencilling action.

 When fully dried brush any surplus material with the soft mop brush saving all the loose material for filling any small voids.